-As part of its efforts to develop new knowledge and tools for artists, CCI periodically conducts and publishes research on the arts sector, and published the book Business of Art: An Artist's Guide to Profitable Self-Employment, now in its 2nd Edition.
+As part of its efforts to develop new knowledge and tools for artists, CCI periodically conducts and publishes research on the arts sector, and published the book Business of Art: An Artist's Guide to Profitable Self-Employment, now in its 3rd Edition!

-Published in January 2012, the 2nd edition of Business of Art: An Artist’s Guide to Profitable Self-Employment provides you with key knowledge, tools and resources to help you advance your art practice.
-This book reflects CCI deep commitment to the artistic community and our belief that knowledge is power.
+The 3rd edition of Business of Art: An Artist’s Guide to Profitable Self-Employment provides you with key knowledge, tools and resources to help you advance your art practice.
+This workbook reflects CCI deep commitment to the artistic community and our belief that knowledge is power.

 Authored by Emiko M. Ono and published by The William and Flora Hewlett Foundation, Moving Arts Leadership Forward summarizes the findings of a 2014 reassessment, led by Open Mind Consulting's Michael Courville, of the Next Generation Arts Leadership Initiative.
 A significant partner in the Initiative, CCI managed statewide re-granting programs to support professional development for individuals and innovative organizational practices aimed at strengthening skills of future field leaders.

 Policy brief that is a scan and analysis of Los Angeles dance companies and venues.
 The task was motivated by the recognition that dance in Los Angeles is underserved in terms of performance opportunities and related funding to support creative growth and operations.
 Commissioned by the Center for Cultural Innovation with generous support from the Department of Cultural Affairs, Los Angeles.

 Launched as a ten-year initiative in 2003, LINC represents a philanthropic experiment in using information, money, strategy, and partnerships to effect change in the support system for artists in the United States.
 LINC’s mission was to improve the ability of artists to create work, build social capital, and contribute to democratic values.

 (Markusen, Ann, Markusen Economic Research Associates 2011.
 37 pages)